OCA/odoo-pre-commit-hooks/README.md

  -h, --help show this help message and exit --no-verbose If enabled so disable verbose mode.
  --no-exit If enabled so it will not call exit.
- --disable DISABLE, -d DISABLE Disable the checker with the given 'check-name', separated by commas.
+ --disable, -d DISABLE Disable the checker with the given 'check-name', separated by commas.
- --enable ENABLE, -e ENABLE Enable the checker with the given 'check-name', separated by commas.
+ --enable, -e ENABLE Enable the checker with the given 'check-name', separated by commas.
 Default: All checks are enabled by default
- --config CONFIG, -c CONFIG Path to a configuration file (default: .oca_hooks.cfg) --list-msgs List all currently enabled messages.
+ --config, -c CONFIG Path to a configuration file (default: .oca_hooks.cfg) --list-msgs List all currently enabled messages.
  --fix Automatically fix files when possible